kshan226/data/README.md

 참조: Appleton, D. R., French, J. M., and Vanderpump, M.P.
 (1996), "Ignoring a Covariate: An Example of Simpson's Paradox,” The American Statistician, 50, 340-341.

+# teacher_salary.csv

+1994~1995년 미국 주별 교육 관련 데이터

+state
+- Name of state

+expenditure
+- Current expenditure per pupil in average daily attendance in public elementary and secondary schools, 1994-95 (in thousands of dollars)

+average_pupil
+- Average pupil/teacher ratio in public elementary and secondary schools, Fall 1994

+annual_salary
+- Estimated average annual salary of teachers in public elementary and secondary schools, 1994-95 (in thousands of dollars)

+SAT_percentage
+- Percentage of all eligible students taking the SAT, 1994-95

+SAT_verbal
+- Average verbal SAT score, 1994-95

+SAT_math
+- Average math SAT score, 1994-95

+SAT_total
+- Average total score on the SAT, 1994-95